lupiter/lupiter.github.io/_posts/2017-02-09-state-of-the-art-ipad.md

 * Too much reliance on gestures
 * Ink and paint tools too laggy
-* Does to suppeor ipad split screen
+* Does not support iPad split screen

 ## [Paper by 53 →](https://appsto.re/au/KfqkE.i)